 Getting acquainted with his personality away from his professional endeavours would help you get a better understanding of him.
 At this juncture, we ask… Who is Jamal Musiala? – away from football affairs.

-First thing first, he is a humble and confident person.
+First things first, he is a humble and confident person.
 The German-Englishman is someone who is completely on the ground thanks to the smooth upbringing of his parents.

 Put simply, Jamal Musiala is a perfect example of a rich boy who lives below his means.